 (i) where the disclosing party has obtained the prior written permission of the other party;

-(ii) to the disclosing party's officers, agents, professional advisers, employees, contractors, sub-contractors, auditors and insurers, provided that it directs such persons to keep confidential all such Confidential Information and, where disclosure is to professional advisers, contractors, sub-contractors, auditors and/or insurers, procures from such persons a written undertaking that such persons will keep confidential all such Confidential Information and only use such Confidential Information for the purpose for which it was disclosed in connection with these Terms or the Supply Contract;
+(ii) to the disclosing party's officers, agents, professional advisers, employees, contractors, sub-contractors, auditors and insurers, provided that it directs such persons to keep confidential all such Confidential Information and, where disclosure is to professional advisers, contractors, sub-contractors, auditors and/or insurers, procures from such persons a written undertaking that such persons will keep confidential all such Confidential Information and only use such Confidential Information for the purpose for which it was disclosed in connection with the PO Contract;

 (iii) to the disclosing party's Related Bodies Corporate; and

 (iv) where the disclosing party is compelled to do so by Law, provided that it gives the other party written notice prior to disclosure.

 (b) Each party must only use Confidential Information of the other party for the purpose for which it was disclosed in connection with the PO Contract.

 (c) nbn may disclose Confidential Information of the Supplier:

 (i) to any government minister, assistant minister, or Department on written instruction or request by a Government Agency or to either of nbn’s Shareholder Ministers; or

 (ii) on the written instruction of either of nbn’s Shareholder Ministers or their Departments (whether or not specifically directed towards the PO Contract), for the purpose of any Government Agency making its mandatory biannual internet listing identifying relevant details of material contracts including the Supplier's name, subject matter, term and value of the PO Contract.